juanmirocks/BLAHmuc/resources/mail/last_announcement_participants.md

 ##### [ONLINE PARTICIPATION]

-All symposium talks on Monday 19th and Tuesday 20th will be recorded and live streamed!
+All symposium talks on Monday 19th and Tuesday 20th will be recorded and **live streamed**!
 Presenters can opt to stop the recording of their talks.
 Details here: http://blahmuc.linkedannotation.org/#online-participation

 ##### [FUNDING]